Rules and Policies

 All standing medication orders and parental consents shall be renewed at the beginning of each school year.

-Nonprescription medication must be delivered in its original packaging and labeled with the student’s name.
+Nonprescription medication must be delivered in its original packaging and labeled with the learner’s name.

 Prescription medication must be delivered in its original packaging and labeled with:

 1. Name, address, telephone and federal DEA number of the pharmacy;